MuhammadSaim/CodeSnap/CODE_OF_CONDUCT.md

 ### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Repeated or severe violations of community standards, including persistent inappropriate behavior, targeted harassment of an individual, or acts of aggression or disparagement toward groups of individuals, will not be tolerated.
+Such actions undermine the safety, inclusivity, and integrity of our community.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: Individuals who engage in such behavior will face a permanent ban from all forms of public interaction within the community.

-## Attribution
+## G. Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at